GEMScienceTools/oq-mbtk/windows/README.md

 # OpenQuake Model Building Toolkit on Windows
-The OpenQuake Model Building Toolkit (OQ-MBTK) can be installed on Windows with powershell installer.
+The OpenQuake Model Building Toolkit (OQ-MBTK) can be installed on Windows with the PowerShell installer.

 To install the OQ-MBTK on Windows 10 run the following command from the PowerShell (not the normal CMD command prompt):